ViggleH/Solid-Tank-Simulation/README.md

 - **Current Version**: Refactored and modularized for readability, maintainability, and enhanced functionality.
 - **Enhancements**:
   - Modularized geometry setup, visualization, and score calculation.
-  - Improved visualization with color-coded ray paths and detailed container setup.
   - Added detailed documentation.
 ---

 ## **Limitations**
 - The code has not been validated against experimental or benchmark data.
--
 ---

 ## **Acknowledgment**